nln-anderson/Handwriting-Classifier/README.md

 # Viewing the Data
 To get a feel for the data, I printed one example from each class.
 Take a look at the image.
 (Image Here)
 I noticed that the "times" and "x" class were almost indistinguishable.
 They both were x's.
 And so, I combined them into one class for the model.
 Similarly, "1" and "ascii_124" looked almost idential, so I combined them into one class as well, under the label "1."
-In terms of data balancing, I counted the number of instances of each class.
+In terms of data balancing, I counted the number of instances of each class and saw that things were very imbalanced.
+I utilized Pytorch weighted sampling to ensure that each patch contained equal representation of each class.